|

 - BAILY:

-Variant of English unisex Bailey,
+Variant spelling of English unisex Bailey,

 meaning "bailiff."

-(Báirbre): Irish form of Barbara, meaning
+of Greek Barbara, meaning

 "foreign; strange."